cockroachdb/docs/v2.1/admin-ui-hardware-dashboard.md

 <img src="{{ 'images/v2.1/admin_ui_user_cpu.png' | relative_url }}" alt="CockroachDB Admin UI User CPU Percent graph" style="border:1px solid #eee;max-width:100%" />

-- In the node view, the graph shows the percentage of the total CPU seconds per second used by the CockroachDB process for the selected node.
+- In the node view, the graph shows the amount of CPU resources used by the CockroachDB process for the selected node.

-- In the cluster view, the graph shows the percentage of the total CPU seconds per second used by the CockroachDB process across all nodes.
+- In the cluster view, the graph shows the amount of CPU resources used by the CockroachDB process across all nodes.

 {{site.data.alerts.callout_info}}
-For multi-core systems, the user CPU Percent can be greater than 100%.
+For multi-core systems, the user CPU percent can be greater than 100%.
 Full utilization of one core is considered as 100% CPU usage.
 If you have n cores, then the user CPU Percent can range from 0% (indicating an idle system) to (n*100)% (indicating full utilization).
 {{site.data.alerts.end}}

 ## System CPU Percent

 <img src="{{ 'images/v2.1/admin_ui_system_cpu.png' | relative_url }}" alt="CockroachDB Admin UI System CPU Percent graph" style="border:1px solid #eee;max-width:100%" />

-- In the node view, the graph shows the percentage of the total CPU seconds per second used for CockroachDB system-level operations for the selected node.
+- In the node view, the graph shows the amount of CPU resources used for CockroachDB system-level operations for the selected node.

-- In the cluster view, the graph shows the percentage of the total CPU seconds per second used for CockroachDB system-level operations across all nodes.
+- In the cluster view, the graph shows the amount of CPU resources used for CockroachDB system-level operations across all nodes.

 {{site.data.alerts.callout_info}}
-For multi-core systems, the system CPU Percent can be greater than 100%.
+For multi-core systems, the system CPU percent can be greater than 100%.
 Full utilization of one core is considered as 100% CPU usage.
 If you have n cores, then the system CPU Percent can range from 0% (indicating an idle system) to (n*100)% (indicating full utilization).
 {{site.data.alerts.end}}

 ## Memory Usage